-Unfortunately fluoride does not whiten your teeth.
-If it did have that effect, it would be in the ingredient for all of the whitening materials out there.
-Our long island city dentists have only ever seen the two ingredients below.
+Unfortunately fluoride does not whiten your teeth because if it did, it would be in the ingredient for all of the whitening materials out there.
+For teeth whitening our long island city dentists have only ever seen the two ingredients below.

 Common whitening material ingredients:

-Every whitening material has either one of those two products listed as the main ingredient.
-Have you ever seen fluoride varnish as one of the ingredients?
+Every teeth whitening material has either one of these two products listed as the main ingredient.
+Conversely, have you ever seen fluoride as one of the marketed whitening ingredients?
 Bet you haven't because fluoride doesn't whiten your teeth.

-Rather than fluoride whitening teeth, what does it do then?
+If fluoride does not whiten teeth, what does it do then?

-Fluoride may not whiten but it is very safe and not harmful in low dosages but they can cause unintended side effects when taken in large dosages, namely:
+Fluoride may not whiten but it is very safe and not harmful in low dosages for your teeth.
+Although they can cause unintended side effects when taken in large dosages, namely:

 This is a tooth condition when you have excess fluoride.
 You actually start to develop white spots on the teeth but they aren't very even.
 So, technically fluoride whitens teeth sort of... but not really.
 Usually when people whiten their teeth, they want the entire tooth to be uniform white.
 This will leave splotches here and there.